JSX in Emacs

 So, rather than continue to admonish it, I recently set out to improve Emacs’ JSX support.
 My improvements will be shipping in the upcoming release of Emacs 27.

 The test suite for indentation has grown quite a lot, and my personal experience using the improved logic has been largely without issue.

 Back when I was working on my first round of contributions, I was less concerned with syntax-based highlighting due to my excitement over the context-based variety.
 However, due to the complexity and performance implications of cutting-edge technology, and its merely marginal advantages over its predecessor, I’ve since drifted back to more traditional ways of reading code.
 This is probably for the good of all, as my code coloring concerns again align with those of 99.99% of programmers.

 So, I added syntax highlighting for JSX, too.

 Users had to opt in to JSX, either by activating

 js-jsx-mode, or by naming files with a “.jsx” extension.
 Unfortunately, this obfuscated the feature in the very common case where programmers used “.js” for their files; and what’s the point of having JSX support if people don’t know it’s there?

 To take my latest improvements for a spin, first check the homepage to see if Emacs 27 has been released yet.

-As of this writing, Emacs 27 is not out yet, nor is there a release candidate.
-However, for macOS users, you can always install a Nightly build from Emacs For Mac OS X (scroll down to “Nightlies”).
-For GNU/Linux users, you can compile from source.
-The incantations for that will probably be similar to these:
+As of this writing, Emacs 27 is not out yet, nor is there a release candidate. macOS users can install a Nightly build from Emacs For Mac OS X (scroll down to “Nightlies”).
+GNU/Linux users can install a snapshot from a PPA or compile from source.
+The incantations for compiling will probably be similar to these:

 sudo apt remove emacs sudo apt build-dep emacs git clone git://git.sv.gnu.org/emacs.git cd emacs git checkout emacs-27 ./autogen.sh ./configure make sudo make install